-One of the key features of Thingsboard open-source IoT Platform is data collection and this is crucial feature that must work reliable under high load.
-In this article we are going to describe steps and improvements that we have made to ensure that single instance of Thingsboard server can constantly handle 20,000+ devices and 30,000+ MQTT publish messages per second, which in summary gives us around 2 million published messages per minute.
+One of the key features of ThingsBoard open-source IoT Platform is data collection and this is a crucial feature that must work reliably under high load.
+In this article, we are going to describe steps and improvements that we have made to ensure that single instance of ThingsBoard server can constantly handle 20,000+ devices and 30,000+ MQTT publish messages per second, which in summary gives us around 2 million published messages per minute.

-IoT devices connect to Thingsboard server via MQTT and issue “publish” commands with JSON payload.
+IoT devices connect to ThingsBoard server via MQTT and issue “publish” commands with JSON payload.
 Size of single publish message is approximately 100 bytes.
-MQTT is light-weight publish/subscribe messaging protocol and offers number of advantages over HTTP request/response protocol.
+MQTT is lightweight publish/subscribe messaging protocol and offers a number of advantages over HTTP request/response protocol.

-Thingsboard server processes MQTT publish messages and stores them to Cassandra asynchronously.
-Server may also push data to websocket subscriptions from the Web UI dashboards (if present).
+ThingsBoard server processes MQTT publish messages and stores them to Cassandra asynchronously.
+The server may also push data to websocket subscriptions from the Web UI dashboards (if present).
 We try to avoid any blocking operations and this is critical for overall system performance.
-Thingsboard supports MQTT QoS level 1, which means that client receives response to the publish message only after data is stored to Cassandra DB.
-Data duplicates which are possible with QoS level 1 are just overwrites to corresponding Cassandra row and thus are not present in persisted data.
+ThingsBoard supports MQTT QoS level 1, which means that a client receives a response to the publish message only after data is stored to Cassandra DB.
+Data duplicates which are possible with QoS level 1 are just the overwrites to the corresponding Cassandra row and thus are not present in persisted data.
 This functionality provides reliable data delivery and persistence.

 We have used Gatling load testing framework that is also based on Akka and Netty.
 Gatling is able to simulate 10K MQTT clients using 5-10% of a 2-core CPU.
 See our separate article about how we improved unofficial Gatling MQTT plugin to support our use case.

-The results of first performance tests on the modern 4-core laptop with SSD was quite poor.
-Platform was able to process only 200 messages per second.
-The root cause and main performance bottle-neck was quite obvious and easy to find.
-It appears that the processing was not 100% asynchronous and we were executing blocking API call of Cassandra driver inside the Telemetry plugin actor.
-Quick refactoring of the plugin implementation resulted in more then 10X performance improvement and we received approximately 2500 published messages per second from 1000 devices.
-We would like to recommend this article about async queries to Cassandra.
+The results of first performance tests on the modern 4-core laptop with SSD were quite poor.
+The platform was able to process only 200 messages per second.
+The root cause and a main performance bottle-neck were quite obvious and easy to find.
+It appears that the processing was not 100% asynchronous and we were executing blocking API call of Cassandra driver inside the Telemetry Service actor.
+Quick refactoring of the service implementation resulted in more than 10X performance improvement and we received approximately 2500 published messages per second from 1000 devices.

 First test results were obviously unacceptable:

-The huge response time above was caused by the fact that server simply not able to process 10 K messages per second and they are getting queued.
+The huge response time above was caused by the fact that the server was simply not able to process 10 K messages per second and they are getting queued.

 We have identified that during pause there was always one thread in TIMED_WAITING state and the root cause was in method awaitAvailableConnection of Cassandra driver:

-As a result we have realized that default connection pool configuration for cassandra driver caused bad results in our use case.
+As a result, we have realized that the default connection pool configuration for cassandra driver caused bad results in our use case.

 Official configuration for connection pool feature contains special option ‘Simultaneous requests per connection’ that allows you to tune concurrent request per single connection.
-We use cassandra driver protocol v3 and by default it uses next values:
+We use cassandra driver protocol v3 and it uses the next values by default:

 Considering the fact that we are actually pulling data from 10,000 devices, default values are definitely not enough.
 So we have done changes in the code and updated values for LOCAL and REMOTE hosts and set them to the maximum possible values: